 Before selling pacemakers in Brazil, you must submit your product for registration with Anvisa.

 Anvisa, as well as the FDA and other regulatory agencies, separate products into risk classes.
 The risk classfication at Anvisa range from 1 to 4.
 1 being the lowest and 4 the highest.

-After the regularization of the company, it is finally possible to register a pacemaker with Anvisa to be able to sell pacemaker in Brazil.
+After the regularization of the company, it is finally possible to do the product registration for pacemaker with Anvisa to be able to sell pacemaker in Brazil.
 In this final stage, information regarding the product is presented, such as: composition material, necessary care, product life, possible side effects, preparation and handling, among others.
-Click> product registration.